Why stress and anxiety make you gain weight and how to control it

 - Show love and appreciation to others while still taking care of yourself.

-How stress and anxiety get in the way of trying to stay healthy and fit
+How stress and anxiety get in the way when you're trying to get healthy and stay fit

-It doesn't matter how you feel right now; the type of change you want is possible.
+It doesn't matter how you feel now; the type of exchange you want is possible.
 The important thing is that you know how to face obstacles so that you can overcome them and achieve the body and life you want.

-Some interesting events start to happen as you move out of your 20s and into your 30s, 40s, and 50s:
+Some interesting events start to happen as you leave your 20s and enter your 30s, 40s and 50s:

 - You tend to sleep less and wake up more tired and sore.

-- Your sex hormones peak and then slowly start to decline.
+- Your sex hormones peak and then slowly begin to decline.

-- Your creaking ankles, knees and wrists remind you that you are getting old.
+- Your creaky ankles, knees, and wrists remind you that you are getting older.

 - You tend to snack and overeat more frequently, especially at night.

-- You drink less, but you do it more constantly.
+- You drink less, but you do it more consistently.

 While everyone's life experience is different, there are some things that remain constant.
 For most, getting older generally means: